RADalian/cube/tutorial/step5.md

 }
 ```

-It enables child elements to be centered.
-But it's the duplicated code for scss.
-We need to refactor to reuse the common flex box layout code.
+The code is to center the child elements.
+However, it's the duplicated css code in different component.
+We need to refactor the css code to reuse the common flex box layout style.

 > [Help Link: SASS Syntax](https://sass-lang.com/documentation/syntax)

 ## Create Common "SCSS" File

+To reuse the same `css` code, we need create new file for common style.
 Add a new file `src\app\components\shared.component.scss` and add the code:

 ``` css